gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/computational-complexity.md

 $$\left(\min_{i∈C∪D} |S_i|\right)^n ≤ |𝐒| ≤ \left(\max_{i∈C∪D} |S_i|\right)^n.$$

-We assume non-trivial influence diagram such that $|S_i|≥2$ for all $i∈C∪D$.
-That is, each decision or chance node has at least two states.
-Therefore, the number of paths is always exponential to the path length of $n.$
+We assume that all nodes $i∈C∪D$ are non-trivial.
+That is, each decision or chance node has at least two states $|S_i|≥2.$ Then, the number of paths is exponential to the path length of $n.$

 ## Number of Decision Stages